Meet Our Team

 At Surrey School District, Dr. Budhwani has been actively involved in several collaborative projects related to data visualization through geospatial mapping and research.
 His research examines school facets through surrounding factors, interrogating spatial equity in the distribution of social capital resources within neighbourhoods, and school communities.

-The Research and Evaluation Department works closely with Kathy Puharich (Director of Instruction, Priority Practices) and Christy Northway (Assistant Superintendent), while collaborating on initiatives with District Principles and Assistant and Deputy Superintendents.
+The Research and Evaluation Department works closely with Kathy Puharich (Director of Instruction, Priority Practices) and Christy Northway (Assistant Superintendent), while collaborating on initiatives with District Principals and Assistant and Deputy Superintendents.